Sister Carrie: General reception

 Several critics complained the title made the book sound as if the main character is a nun.
 The title of the book was considered by The Newark Sunday News to be the "weakest thing about the book" because it "does not bear the faintest relation to the story."
 Similarly, Frederic Taber Cooper in The Bookman declared it to be a "colourless and misleading title".
 Other common complaints were about the length of the book and that it is so depressing that it is unpleasant to read.

 While some viewed his work as grammatically and syntactically inaccurate, others found his detailed storytelling intriguing.
-An avid supporter and friend, H. L. Mencken referred to Dreiser as "a man of large originality, of profound feeling, and of unshakable courage".
-Mencken believed that Dreiser's raw, honest portrayal of Carrie's life should be seen as a courageous attempt to give the reader a realistic view of the life of women in the nineteenth century.
+H. L. Mencken, an avid supporter and friend, referred to Dreiser as "a man of large originality, of profound feeling, and of unshakable courage".
+Mencken believed that Dreiser's raw, honest portrayal of Carrie's life should be seen as a courageous attempt to give the reader a realistic view of the life of women in the 19th century.

 In opposition, one critic, Karl F. Zender, argued that Dreiser's stress on circumstance over character was "adequate neither to the artistic power nor to the culture implications of Sister Carrie".
 Many found Dreiser's work attractive due to his lenient "moralistic judgments" and the "spacious compassion" in which he viewed his characters' actions.
-This toleration of immorality was an entirely new idea for the readers of Dreiser's era.
+This tolerance of immorality was an entirely new idea for the readers of Dreiser's era.
 In fact, the novel and its modern ideas of morality helped to produce a movement in which the literary generation of its time was found "detaching itself from its predecessor".
-Yet there still remained some who disapproved of Dreiser's immoral, atypical story line.
-David E. E. Sloan argued that Dreiser's novel undermined the general opinion that hard work and virtue bring success in life.
+There remained some who disapproved of Dreiser's immoral, atypical story.
+David E.E.
+Sloan argued that Dreiser's novel undermined the general opinion that hard work and virtue bring success in life.

-Though Dreiser has been criticized for his writing style and lack of formal education, Sister Carrie remains an influential example of naturalism and realism.
-While it initially did not sell well (fewer than 500 copies) and encountered censorship, it is now considered one of the great American urban novels, which explores the gritty details of human nature, as well as how the process of industrialization affected the American people.
+Although Dreiser has been criticized for his writing style and lack of formal education, Sister Carrie remains an influential example of naturalism and realism.
+While it initially did not sell well (fewer than 500 copies) and encountered censorship, it now is considered one of the great American urban novels, which explores the gritty details of human nature and the effect of industrialization on the American people.

 On screen and stage

-Laurence Olivier and Jennifer Jones starred in a 1952 film adaptation, Carrie, directed by William Wyler.
+Laurence Olivier and Jennifer Jones starred in the 1952 film adaptation Carrie.

 The musical Sister Carrie (Māsa Kerija) by Raimonds Pauls (music) and Jānis Peters (lyrics) premiered at the Riga State Operetta Theatre in 1978, with Mirdza Zīvere as Carrie.

-The Florentine Opera Company in Milwaukee, Wisconsin, produced the world premiere of Robert Aldridge and Herschel Garfein's operatic adaptation of the book in October 2016.
+The Florentine Opera Company in Milwaukee, Wisconsin produced the world premiere of Robert Aldridge and Herschel Garfein's operatic adaptation of the book in October 2016.